 Foods to add in to your diet

-To keep things simple, I have put them into groups of the nutrients they are dominant in, therefore if you choose your meals from all of these groups then you are sure to cover all bases.
+To keep things simple, you will find foods put into the groups of the nutrients they are dominant in.
+Therefore, if you choose your meals from all of these groups then you are sure to cover all bases.

 Fresh fruits of all kinds